turt1eBlu/ApptSched/README.md

 # ApptSched

 Title: ApptSched
 Purpose: The ApptSched program implements GUI-based desktop scheduling application.
-Appointments are stored in a MySQL database.
+Appointments are stored in a MySQL database set up using the structure in the DatabaseERD PDF file.
+DBConnection file requires modification to use local db.

 Author: Jennifer Pillow
-Email: jpillo2@wgu.edu
+Email: pillje@hotmail.com

 Version: 1.17
 Date: August 15, 2021